 Side effects of over-the-counter sleep aids

 Even when used on a short-term basis, sleep aids, like most drugs, may cause side effects that make them unsafe for some people.
 Over-the-counter sleep aids do have fewer side effects than prescription sleep aids, but they are still important to be aware of.
+They include:

 Moderate or severe daytime drowsiness (this “hangover effect” is the most common side effect)